cotect/covid-local-api/README.md

     streamlit run search-dashboard.py

 This will start the dashboard on port 8501.
-Note that the dockerfile automatically starts the dashboard along with the API (using the `prestart.sh` file).
+Note that the dockerfile automatically starts the dashboard along with the API (using the `prestart.sh` file; docker deployment uses port 8600 instead of 8501).

 ## Data